vbookshelf/myOfflineAi-ChatConsole/README.md

 ## Conclusion

 The myOfflineAi-ChatConsole project is a case study for a development workflow where a single person, with modest skills and strategic vision, can architect, build, and maintain a complex application at high velocity by treating AI as a collaborator.
 The current software development rules were made for a different world.
 In the post Ai era we need new thinking.
 We need a new development methodology that's optimized for AI collaboration.
+We need to create a microcosm where AI can operate in its natural, multi-dimensional state, unconstrained by the artificial partitions (files and folders) that we invented to manage our own limitations.

 <br>